Freetown: Freetown settlement and the Colony of Sierra Leone (1792–1808)

+Land grants and assistance in starting the settlements had been intermittent and slow.

 During his visit, Peters met with the directors of the Sierra Leone Company and learned of proposals for a new settlement at Sierra Leone.
 Despite the collapse of the 1787 colony, the directors were eager to recruit settlers to Sierra Leone.
 Lieutenant John Clarkson, RN, who was an abolitionist, was sent to Nova Scotia in British North America to register immigrants to take to Sierra Leone for a new settlement.

 Tired of the harsh weather and racial discrimination in Nova Scotia, more than 1,100 former American slaves chose to go to Sierra Leone.
 They sailed in 15 ships and arrived in St. George Bay between 26 February – 9 March 1792.
 Sixty-four settlers died en route to Sierra Leone, and Lieutenant Clarkson was among those taken ill during the voyage.
 Upon reaching Sierra Leone, Clarkson and some of the Nova Scotian 'captains' "dispatched on shore to clear or make roadway for their landing".
 The Nova Scotians were to build Freetown on the former site of the first Granville Town, where jungle had taken over since its destruction in 1789.
 Its surviving Old Settlers had relocated to Fourah Bay in 1791.

 At Freetown, the women remained in the ships while the men worked to clear the land.
 Lt.
 Clarkson told the men to clear the land until they reached a large cotton tree (Ceiba pentandra).
 After the work had been done and the land cleared, all the Nova Scotians, men and women, disembarked and marched towards the thick forest and to the cotton tree, and their preachers (all African Americans) began singing "Awake and Sing of Moses and the Lamb."

 In March 1792, Nathaniel Gilbert, a white preacher, prayed and preached a sermon under the large Cotton Tree, and Reverend David George, from South Carolina, preached the first recorded Baptist service in Africa.
 The land was dedicated and christened 'Free Town,' as ordered by the Sierra Leone Company Directors.
 This was the first thanksgiving service.